bsorrentino/bsorrentino/_draft/SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

 ## iOS implementation

 ### UIKit Search Bar behaviour

-So let's start, beginning with iOS where the native widget is `UIsearchbox`.
+Let's start, beginning with iOS where the native widget is `UIsearchbox`.
 `UIKit` offers a pretty convenient way to implement a native search bar embedded into the navigation bar.
 In a typical `UINavigationController` a navigation stack, each `UIViewController` has a corresponding `UINavigationItem` that has a property called `searchController`.

 ### The SwiftUI challenges